zer0def/nginxinc-kubernetes-ingress/docs-web/installation/installation-with-helm.md

    * - ``controller.enableTLSPassthrough``
      - Enable TLS Passthrough on port 443.
 Requires ``controller.enableCustomResources``.
      - false
+   * - ``controller.globalConfiguration.create``
+     - Creates the GlobalConfiguration custom resource.
+Requires ``controller.enableCustomResources``.
+     - false
+   * - ``controller.globalConfiguration.spec``
+     - The spec of the GlobalConfiguration for defining the global configuration parameters of the Ingress Controller.
+     - {}
    * - ``controller.enableSnippets``
      - Enable custom NGINX configuration snippets in VirtualServer and VirtualServerRoute resources.
      - false